STRATEGIC REPORT.

 The Group considers that it mitigates these risks with the following policies and actions:

-1. The Group affords its bankers and other lenders a strong level of asset and income cover and maintains good relationships with a range of funding sources from which it is able to secure finance on favourable terms.
+1. The Group affords its bankers and other lenders a strong level of asset and income cover and maintains good relationships with a range of funding sources from which it is able to secure finance on favourable terms for the initial purchase of potential development sites.
 The Plc also has access to shareholder funding via placing of shares in the market.
 A full statement regarding going concern is shown in the accounting policies on page 23.

 2. Direct costs are outsourced on a fixed price contract basis, thereby passing on to the contractor all risk of cost overspend, including from increased material, labour or other costs.